-These Gluten Free Blood Orange and Chocolate Cupcakes are also low carb, and absolutely decadent!
-Topped with a flavorful blood orange cream cheese frosting, these cupcakes are the perfect mix of chocolate, and colorful citrus with a tender crumb, vibrant flavor and gorgeous color.
+These Gluten Free Blood Orange Chocolate Cupcakes are low carb, and absolutely decadent!
+A chocolate cupcake with a tender crumb infused with blood orange juice and topped with a tangy blood orange cream cheese frosting.
+Rich chocolate, a moist and light cake with a vibrant flavor or color!

 Disclosure: This post is brought to you in partnership with our friends at Bob's Red Mill.
 We used their superfine almond flour and xanthan gum to make these drool-worthy cupcakes.
 We love using Bob's Red Mill products to craft the most delicious baked goods.
 Thank you for supporting the brands that help to bring fresh new content to A Full Living!